comatory/html-tetris/README.md

 keys move the moving piece, `z`/`x`/`up` rotate it.
 `F1`/`p` will pause the game.

+## Browser support

+The project wasn't made for older browsers and it actually requires modern browser APIs to work properly, especially on iOS.

+The game was developed on Firefox v105 and tested on Chrome v107 and Safari 16.

 ## Development

 The code doesn't have any build toolchain.
 You can use NodeJS for easier